 While convergence is guaranteed, the resulting clusters will depend on the random initialisation of the algorithm.
 To address the issue we take the standard approach which is to repeat the analysis for a large number of times (5000 in our case) and choose the outcome with the smallest sum of errors (distance of each observation from its cluster centroid).

 The final issue to address is the number of clusters, $k$.
 We approach the problem using what is dubbed the `elbow method'.
 We run the analysis for $k\in\{2,...,15\}$ and calculate the sum of errors in each case.
 This is then plotted against $k$, giving a convex, decreasing curve.
 For each game we choose the $k$ that is at the `elbow' of the curve.
 Figure~\ref{kmeans} shows the curves for the case of the two DS games.
-The In the analysis in the main text we use $k=7$ for these games.
+In the analysis we use $k=7$ for these games.